Can Guitar Amps Be Used for Bass?

 That said, if you’re in a pinch or looking for some unique tones at low levels, go ahead and experiment.
 Just be mindful of your gear to avoid any unwanted damage!

-Wretched Beast 50-watt Guitar Tube Amp
+Wretched Beast 50-Watt Guitar Tube Amp

 $1,099.00

-The two channels, Lo and Hi, allow for a full range of guitar tones, from clean to crunch to high-gain sizzle.
+The two switchable channels, Lo and Hi, allow for a full range of guitar tones, from clean to crunch to high-gain sizzle.
 Each channel has its own gain and volume controls.
 An overarching tone stack covers both channels, allowing the player to set the EQ more simply.
 If you want the Best 50 Watt Amp, get the Wretched Beast.

 Add To Cart